hapax/hapax.github.io/assets/teaching.md

 A second direction out of the scrubland is *applied mathematics*, understood broadly as the use of mathematics to solve problems in the real world.
-Unlike beauty, which never gets much of a rhetorical look in, the "real world" is bandied about almost recklessly by maths teachers, since this is where *word problems* are supposed to live.
+Unlike beauty, which never gets much of a rhetorical look in, the term "real world" is bandied about almost recklessly by maths teachers.
+In particular, the "real world" is the home (or perhaps graveyard) of *word problems*.
 Here are some examples from our textbook:

 <figure>